-Clay Jenkins is in his second season as head baseball coach at Plymouth State in 2016-17, and his sixth season with the PSU baseball program.
+Clay Jenkins is in his third season as head baseball coach at Plymouth State in 2018, and his seventh season with the PSU baseball program.
 Jenkins took over the head coaching role after the 2015 season following five years as PSU pitching coach.

 The Panthers posted a 20-22 record in Jenkins' first season in 2016, setting several program records along the way.
 PSU established new team standards for stolen bases in a game and season and pitching strikeouts in a season, and individual marks for doubles in a game and season, and stolen bases in a game and season.

 In 2017 PSU finished an even .500 with a 19-19 mark, though the Panthers finished just one win shy of qualifying for the Little East Conference Tournament.